 Which “Stargate: Atlantis” actors were most and least like their characters?
-Could you illustrate with examples from behind-the-scenes?

 This is a hard question for me to answer.
 I was upgraded from recurring guest star to regular in season 5 and, as much as I enjoyed my fellow cast members, I didn’t get to know them as well as they knew each other.